John MacLean (ice hockey): Coaching career

 In September 2002, MacLean joined the coaching staff of the New Jersey Devils, and served as an assistant coach until July 2009.
 He earned his second Stanley Cup, as an assistant coach, in 2003.
-In 2007, John was a candidate for the head coach position but the job was given to Brent Sutter and MacLean remained as assistant coach.
+In 2007, he was a candidate for the head coach position but the job was given to Brent Sutter, and MacLean remained as assistant coach.

 On June 9, 2009, Brent Sutter resigned as head coach of the Devils and remarked that MacLean was ready to be head coach.
-On July 13, 2009, John MacLean was named head coach of the Lowell Devils.
+On July 13, 2009, MacLean was named head coach of the Lowell Devils.

 On June 17, 2010, MacLean was named head coach of the New Jersey Devils.

 On December 23, 2010, the Devils were sporting a 9–22–2 record and sitting in last place in the Eastern Conference.
 MacLean was fired from his coaching position and was replaced by Jacques Lemaire.

 On December 1, 2011, the Carolina Hurricanes, after hiring Kirk Muller as their new head coach, hired MacLean as an assistant coach.
 MacLean, along with fellow assistant coach Dave Lewis, was relieved of his duties on May 5, 2014.

 On July 27, 2017, MacLean joined the Arizona Coyotes as an assistant coach.

 On September 8, 2021, the San Jose Sharks hired MacLean as an assistant coach.
 He was relieved of his duties on July 1, 2022.

+On July 28, 2022, MacLean was hired as an assistant coach by the New York Islanders.

+On May 29, 2025, MacLean was relieved of his duties.